trofima/clean-architecture-playground/presentation.md

 to implement its state container as some variant of Observer pattern.

 _**What is the main difference of Clean Architecure for Clien Side - Presentation is an entity**_
-<br>On servers implementing CA they usually have some entity data structure, that is converted to presentation,
+<br>On servers implementing CA they usually have some entity data structure that is converted to presentation,
-wrapped into the response model and sent by network and forget about it.
+wrapped into the response model, sent by network and is forgotten.
 On client we actually render the presentation and often need to know its current state.
 So it's an entity for us!
 We still have the same data entity, obtained from server, but we also have the data we actually presented.
 Those are two separate entities and should be treated as such.